jhuckaby/Cronicle/README.md

 ### Filesystem

 The default storage method is to use local disk (can also be an NFS mount, for multi-server setups with failover support).
-For this, set the `engine` property to `Filesystem', and declare a sub-object with the same name, with a couple more properties:
+For this, set the `engine` property to `Filesystem`, and declare a sub-object with the same name, with a couple more properties:

 ```js
 {